k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/16_tdm_data_generation_implementation.md

 2. **Optional** — **edit the default number of generated synthetic records**.
 The data generation process needs to 'know' how many records have to be generated on each LU table.
 For example, the number of addresses to be generated for a synthetic customer should be indicated.

    The **rowsGeneratorDistribution** input argument of the **sourceDbQuery** Actor (named *Query*) in each LU table's population flow sets the number of generated records for each table.
-By default, it generates one record for the main LU table, and between one and three records are generated for the remaining LU tables.
-The values of 1 and 3 are set in **TABLE_DEFAULT_DISTRIBUTION_MIN** and **TABLE_DEFAULT_DISTRIBUTION_MAX** [TDM general parameters](/articles/TDM/tdm_configuration/02_tdmdb_general_parameters.md#data-generation-parameters).
+By default, it generates one record for the main LU table, and between 1 and 3 records are generated for the remaining LU tables.
+The values '1' and '3' are set in **TABLE_DEFAULT_DISTRIBUTION_MIN** and **TABLE_DEFAULT_DISTRIBUTION_MAX** [TDM general parameters](/articles/TDM/tdm_configuration/02_tdmdb_general_parameters.md#data-generation-parameters).

    *Edit options:*

-   The following methods can be used to override the number range of generated records in the TDM implementation:
+   The following methods can be used to override the number range of generated records in a TDM implementation:

    i.
 Edit the default number range of generated records (set to 1-3 by default): Update the **TABLE_DEFAULT_DISTRIBUTION_MIN** and **TABLE_DEFAULT_DISTRIBUTION_MAX** parameters in the TDM DB.
 This edit will impact the number of generated records on all LU tables, except for the main source LU table.